geekan/MetaGPT-docs/src/en/guide/tutorials/human_engagement.md

 # Human Engagement

 When we talk about agents, we usually mean it to be LLM-driven.
 However, in some real scenarios, we do want humans to step in, whether it's for quality assurance in a project, guidance offering in critical decision-making, or role playing in a game.
-In this tutorial, we talk about how to take humans into the loop.
+In this tutorial, we talk about how to take humans into the SOP.

 After this tutorial, you will be able to: